 3. Make sure your appliances are tip-top

 For example, the built-in microwave oven in my last place was still working but the display was getting really dim – almost where you couldn’t read it in daylight.
 Even though it was working, I replaced it.
-I figure that saved me from a phone call in six months.
+I figure that saved me from a phone call from the tenant in six months.

 If your place has heating or air conditioning, get it inspected by a professional HVAC company.
 A problem with a heating system is not just an annoyance; it can be a safety hazard if, for example, the venting isn’t sufficient and carbon monoxide leaks into the living area.
 Get your HVAC inspected!!!